k21971/EvilHack/doc/evilhack-changelog.md

 - Allow intrinsic gain from pet's digestion attack
 - Fix: pushing boulders, ball & chain handling in Vlad's cavern
 - Fix: shallow water not drying up from objects being dropped into them
+- Fix: metalvores eating a metal container would also consume all contents